YizeZhang/Net_Diff/README.md

    3. Open functions of CLAS

-   4. Change data downloading to wget, which supports http.
+   4. Change data downloading using wget, which supports http

    5. Improve efficiency of Kalman Filter

-   6. Fig but of approximate coordinate calculation
+   6. Fig bug of approximate coordinate calculation

    7. Support PPP-AR with bias products from various anlysis centers

-   8. Support GLONASS RTK with same receiver type.
+   8. Support GLONASS RTK with same receiver type

-   9. More flexible for precise products that containing BDS-3 clock.
+   9. More flexible for precise products that containing BDS-3 clock

    10. Support precise clock file V3.04